There are almost 20 different

 - Although not a member of B. cepacia complex, B. gladioli is another Burkholderia species that can be found in the lungs of people with CF.

 Basic infection prevention and control practices reduce the risk of getting or spreading B. cepacia.
 These bacteria pose very little medical risk to healthy people.
-However, some people who have a serious illness, such as cancer or acquired immunodeficiency syndrome (AIDS), may be at risk of an infection from these bacteria.
+However, some people who have a serious illness, such as

 B. Cepacia and CF

 How B. cepacia complex species affect people with CF varies.
 Researchers do not yet know why some people with CF are more likely to get B. cepacia than others.

 In many people with CF, infection with B. cepacia may not worsen lung disease.
 In up to one-third of people infected with B. cepacia, the rate of

 Among the different species of B. cepacia complex, some may be more harmful than others (e.g., B. cenocepacia and B. dolosa).
 The Cystic Fibrosis Foundation is working with researchers to learn more about the B. cepacia complex and help identify new treatments.

 It is not always known how people with CF become infected with B. cepacia complex.
 Research has shown that people with CF can get B. cepacia from others who are infected with these bacteria.
 The germs spread either by direct contact, such as kissing, or indirectly from touching objects with the germs, such as doorknobs.
 This is known as cross-infection and can happen in social settings like events, gatherings or meetings.

 In some cases, shared infection was not found in the lungs of a person with CF until two years after being exposed to someone else who was infected with the germ.